Posted under Car Brakes

 A shaking steering wheel usually happens when you’re either accelerating at high speeds or braking.
 If your steering wheel is shaking when accelerating, it might be due to vehicle misalignment, unbalanced wheels, or suspension system issues.
 If your steering wheel is shaking when braking, there may be a problem with your brake system components.

 Whatever the case may be, shake it off and visit your local Jiffy Lube.
-Our trained technicians can diagnose your car via a visual inspection and test driving.
-Then, you’ll be back on the road in no time!
+Trained technicians can diagnose your vehicle through a visual inspection and test driving.
+Then, you’ll be back on the road in a Jiffy!
 And, of course, all service is performed according to your manufacturer’s specifications to help you get the highest performance from your vehicle.

 Please note: Not all services are offered at each Jiffy Lube location.
 Please check with your local Jiffy Lube service center or visit jiffylube.com for specific services offered.